Tyrrrz/Gress/Readme.md

 ### Basic example

 In order to aggregate progress from multiple operations, you need to initialize an instance of `ProgressManager`.
-This object represents a container that persists and tracks individual operations along with their progress.
+This object represents a container that persists individual operations along with their state.

-To create a new operation bound to a specific manager, call `ProgressManager.CreateOperation()`.
-This returns a `ProgressOperation` which has a `Report(...)` method that can be used to report progress for that particular operation:
+After that, you can track an operation by calling `progressManager.CreateOperation()` and using the `operation.Report(...)` method to report progress:

 ```c#
 var progressManager = new ProgressManager();